Anuk-1511/Portfolio/README.md

 # Portfolio Website

 This is a portfolio website built using Node.js, HTML, CSS, and JavaScript.
-It includes sections such as Home, About, Skills, Projects, Coding Platform Stats, Certification Gallery, and Contact Us, all on a single webpage.
+It includes sections such as Home, About, Skills, Projects, Coding Platform Stats, Certification Gallery, and Contact Us.

 ## Features